-Owen Charles (born Charles Owen), was born into a farming family in Brill, near Oakley on 17th February 1896, and was the eldest of 4 siblings.
-His father was Charles Hawes, and mother Ellen (Nellie).
-He attended Lord Williams Grammar School where he became a member of both the football and cricket XI’s.
+Owen Charles Hawes was born into a farming family in Brill, near Oakley, on the 17th February 1896, and was the eldest of four children.
+His father was Charles Hawes and mother Ellen (Nellie, nee Porten).
+He was educated at Lord Williams’s Grammar School in Thame where he became a member of both the football and cricket XI’s.

-His name is also commemorated on the memorial at Oakley, alongside the names of 4 other servicemen from the village, with the surname of Hawes, who also lost their lives during the war.
+His name is commemorated on the war memorial at Oakley, Bucks alongside the names of four other servicemen from the village with the surname of Hawes, who also lost their lives during the war.